 Engineering degrees

-- Chemical engineering - University of Cambridge, University of Oxford, Imperial College London, University Southampton, University of Bath.
+• Chemical engineering - University of Oxford, University of Cambridge, Imperial College London, University of Bath, University of Nottingham.

-- Civil engineering - University of Cambridge, University of Oxford, Imperial College London, University of Bristol, University of Southampton.
+• Civil engineering - University of Cambridge, University of Oxford, Imperial College London, University of Bristol, University of Bath.

-- General engineering - University of Cambridge, University of Oxford, University of Bristol, University of Sheffield, Durham University.
+• General engineering - University of Cambridge, University of Oxford, University of Bristol, Durham University, University of Warwick.

-- Manufacturing and production engineering - University of Cambridge, University of Sheffield, University of Bath, The University of Manchester, University of Leeds.
+• Manufacturing and production engineering - University of Cambridge, University of Sheffield, University of Strathclyde, University of Southampton, University of Leeds.

-The majority of these specialist courses will be endorsed by the professional body covering that discipline - for example, the Institution of Chemical Engineers (IChemE) or the Institution of Mechanical Engineers (IMechE) - as well as the Engineering Council.
+The majority of specialist courses will be endorsed by the professional body covering that discipline.
+For example:

-Discover whether your degree is accredited by viewing the Engineering Council's recognised course search.
+Discover whether your degree is accredited by viewing the Engineering Council's (EC) recognised course search.

-Despite this, it's quite common for students to pursue a general engineering degree, as you can often specialise in your third year.
-Indeed, some organisations actively seeking employees with a more rounded knowledge of engineering.
+It's common for students to pursue a general engineering degree, as you can often choose to specialise in your third year.
+Indeed, some organisations actively seek employees with a more rounded engineering knowledge.

 For those who haven't studied engineering at university, you may find these subjects are also relevant: